Nuclear testing at Bikini Atoll: Residents relocated

 In February 1946, the United States government forced the 167 Micronesian inhabitants of the atoll to temporarily relocate so that testing could begin on atomic bombs.
 King Juda agreed to the request, announcing that "we will go believing that everything is in the hands of God."
 Nine of the eleven family heads chose Rongerik as their new home.
 Navy Seabees helped them to disassemble their church and community house and prepare to relocate to their new home.
-On March 7, 1946, the residents gathered their belongings and building supplies.
+On March 7, 1946, (now known as Bikini Day) the residents gathered their belongings and building supplies.
 They were transported 125 mi eastward on Navy landing craft 1108 and LST 861 to the uninhabited Rongerik Atoll, which was one-sixth the size of Bikini Atoll.
 No one lived on Rongerik because it had an inadequate water and food supply, and also due to traditional beliefs that the island was haunted by the Demon Girls of Ujae.
 The Navy left them with a few weeks of food and water which soon proved inadequate.